Meet Your Stormwater Superstars

 Terri’s desire to make a meaningful impact in his field of work brought him to the area.
 He knows that proper stormwater management starts at the planning stages.
 In his role with the City, Terri determined how new development projects would impact natural waterways.
 For example, if a developer was working near a stream, Terri and his team would review how the new subdivision would manage stormwater in order to minimize the impact on nearby waterways.

 Another important part of Terri’s job was to ensure the City adhered to provincial and federal government environmental regulations.
 This included revising municipal policies when provincial or federal government regulations and priorities changed.
 “We have an obligation to meet regulations around environmental protection and do as little harm as we can.”
 Terri said.
-He also worked with city volunteers, like Campbell River’s Streamkeepers, to ensure they adhered to the City’s guidelines.
+He also worked with local volunteers, like Greenways Land Trust's Streamkeepers, to ensure they adhered to the City's guidelines.

 Stormwater management is not a stand-alone aspect of the City’s services; it is interconnected with everything around it.
 Terri offered this perspective: “We (as a society) depend on consistent ecological conditions.
 All communities are fully dependent on nature and the organisms going about their day-to-day business, which contribute to making Campbell River a great place to live.
 Managing stormwater is an integral part of ensuring that all these organisms are working well together.”